tonito9/lifa_ai_doc/Privacy Policy Lifa AI.md

 ## Contact Us

-If you have any questions about this Policy, please contact us via Twitter at <https://twitter.com/lifa_ai>.
+If you have any questions about this Policy, please contact us on Twitter at <https://twitter.com/lifa_ai>.